swinslow/kernel-spdx-ids/README.md

       download correctly, but the unpacker will fail because it crashes on files in the same directory that have the same case-insensitive filename.
-* `-p <path>`, e.g. `-p /path/to/kernel/`: required. path to the kernel source directory to be scanned. if `-d` is present (see below), this is also where the kernel tarball will be unpacked after downloading.
+* `-p <path>`, e.g. `-p /path/to/kernel/`: required. path to the kernel source directory to be scanned. if `-d` is present, this is also where the kernel tarball will be unpacked after downloading.
 * `-s <spdx-path>`, e.g. `-s linux-4.18.spdx`: optional. destination path to output SPDX file.